robdodson/robdodson.me/src/posts/some-more-backbone-dot-js-basics.md

 book = new Book({
   author: 'Hunter S. Thompson',
-  title: 'Fear and Loating in Las Vegas',
+  title: 'Fear and Loating in Las Vegas'
 });

 // Listen for any change event coming from the model.
 // When any attribute changes we'll tell our elements to
 // automatically update.
-book.on('change', function () {
+book.on('change', function() {
   $('#author').html(book.get('author'));
   $('#title').html(book.get('title'));
 });